dib-lab/2022-paper-branchwater-software/manuscript.md

 likely because mapping-based approaches can tolerate mismatches, while k-mer based approaches require exact mismatches.

+While demonstrably useful, branchwater search has limitations, some of which are intrinsic to the approach, and some of which can be overcome with improved database storage and search design.
+First, branchwater search relies upon exact matching of long nucleotide k-mers, which work best for sequences with high sequence identity (90%+ ANI), particularly when combined with thresholding used for fast search.
+Approaches using alignment-based techniques may be more useful for detecting similarity across larger evolutionary distances [@serratus].

 Second, as designed, branchwater cannot robustly detect sequence similarity for data sets under 10kb in size.
 This limit is related to the scaling approach used to reduce the effective search space and enable petabase-scale search.
-Branchwater leverages FracMinHash sketching to build a reduced representation of each data set, which enables direct and accurate sequence similarity and containment comparisons without needing to access the original sequencing reads.
+Branchwater leverages FracMinHash sketching to build a compressed representation of each data set, which enables direct and accurate sequence similarity and containment comparisons without needing to access the original sequencing reads.
 Because only a fraction of the original data needs to be stored,